iitrabhi/icepack-examples/README.md

 Once Docker is installed and running, open CMDER/terminal and execute the following commands:

+### Important note for windows
+If you are using Windows, please change the line-endings(CRLF/LF) for the `*.sh` files in the docker folder before proceeding.

+Open the `*.sh` files in VSCode, and you can change CRLF to LF by clicking on CRLF present on the lower right side in the status bar.

 ### Installation
 - To install the Icepack command-line interface, run the following commands: